StorageB/Google-Sheets-Logging/README.md

    Click `Deploy`

-8. Click `Authorize access`
+   *Note: If prompted for authorization or permissions, refer to step 10.*

+8. Copy and save the `Deployment ID` for use in the ESP8266 code, and click `Done`.

+9. From the script editor, click `Save` and then `Run`.

+   *Note: if you have already reviewed permissions in step 7, nothing will happen when you click run but you must do that once before continuing*

+10. If prompted for authorizaiton, select `Review permissions` or `Authorize access`.

    - select your Google account
    - on the "Google hasn't verified this app" screen, select `Advanced` > `Go to Untitled project (unsafe)` > `Allow`
-   - copy and save the Deployment ID for use in the ESP8266 code, and click `Done`.

-9. From the script editor, click `Run` *(note that nothing will happen if everything has been set up successfully, but it is necessary to run this function manually just one time).*